A1Liu/DSFP/README.md

 Java Java Java Java Java Java
 Windows Service Name: MYSQL58

+### Plan
+Table of Users
+Table of edges
+Server requests info from SQL database, sends packets to user

 ### Reference Links
 [I didn't use this but I might in the future](https://github.com/speedment/speedment/wiki/Tutorial:-Build-a-Social-Network)
 [Establishing a connection to the database](https://stackoverflow.com/questions/2839321/connect-java-to-a-mysql-database)